How often do you pay yourself from your business’ profits? Are you able to do this regularly?

 - You feel doubtful you can get sales at the prices you need to charge

 The “science” (or math!) part of The Pricing Workshop will break down exactly what I discussed in this article – building the ability to pay yourself into your pricing strategy.

-Register for our free live workshop all about the three key signs you need to fix your prices ASAP.
-We’ll also discuss the three components of a successful pricing strategy.
+Register for our free, on-demand workshop all about the three key signs you need to fix your prices ASAP.
+We also discuss the three components of a successful pricing strategy.